IBM/prompt-declaration-language/docs/tutorial.md

 This program has a `description` field, which contains a title.
 The `description` field is optional.
 It also has a `text` field, which can be either a string, a *block*, or a list of strings and blocks.
 A block is a recipe for how to obtain data (e.g., model call, code call, etc...).
 In this case, there are no calls to an LLM or other tools, and `text` consists of a simple string.

-To render the program into an actual document, we have a PDL interpreter that can be invoked as follows:
+To render the program into an actual text, we have a PDL interpreter that can be invoked as follows:

 ```
 pdl examples/tutorial/simple_program.pdl